goauthentik/authentik/website/docs/flow/stages/authenticator_totp/index.md

 ---
-title: TOTP Authentication Setup stage
+title: TOTP authenticator setup stage
 ---

 This stage configures a time-based OTP Device, such as Google Authenticator or Authy.